Quatit, Eritrea: Culture and contemporary life

 Most boys act as shepherds.
 Usually, shepherding begins at ages 7–9 until about age 13, when the job is passed on to a younger sibling.
 School has two shifts, a morning shift and an afternoon shift, allowing children to both help their families and attend school.
 A few girls also act as shepherds.
 Girls are mostly expected to help their mothers with chores such as carrying water.

-The May Bello and May Fallo wells are used for swimming and for animals.
-The May Brazio well is for drinking.
+The MayBellew and MayFallo wells are used for swimming and for animals.
+The MayBerazio well is for drinking.

 Popular sports include soccer, basketball, running, and shot put.
 These can be played on school sports teams.

 Commonly consumed foods are injera bread and suwa, a homebrewed alcohol.

 Important structures

 Quatit has two churches, one mosque, and a hospital.
 There is also an abandoned Italian military base by the village, called Forto.

 Government

-Quatit administers four other, smaller villages: Adiferti, Maadurba, Adohi, and Adi’etkat.
+Quatit administers four other, smaller villages: Adiferti, Maadoruba, Adi'awhi, and Adi’etket.